 When adults – gay or heterosexual – function on a level that is equal to most adolescents, it’s not surprising that the people they’re sexually attracted to are adolescents.
 And in general, the adolescents whom priests spent time with were boys – mainly altar boys.

 Yet even if the majority of priests who engage in sexual activity with adolescents are homosexual, it still does not mean that it's the homosexual orientation that's the problem.
 The vast majority of homosexual people live healthily-integrated lives in the world beyond the clerical culture of the priesthood, the "real" world, in other words.
-This is because they have "come out" to the reality of their sexuality, accepted this reality, and realized that they are able to chose how to express and live it.
-Just as with heterosexuals, the vast majority of homosexuals can and do chose to live lives marked by ongoing psycho-sexual growth, loving relationships, and sexual integrity and health.
+This is because they have "come out" to the reality of their sexuality, accepted this reality, and realized that they are able to choose how to express and live it.
+Just as with heterosexuals, the vast majority of homosexuals can and do choose to live lives marked by ongoing psycho-sexual growth, loving relationships, and sexual integrity and health.
 We see the benefits of this choice all around us in the lives and relationships of the gay individuals, couples, and families we know and love.

 Where we're not seeing it is in the Roman Catholic priesthood.